fabi321/sw_tcp_ip/README.md

 If TCP has broadcast as destination, there will be no sequence numbers and acknowledgement numbers

  - Works similar to real TCP
+ - retransmits are handled on a hop-by-hop basis

 ### ICMP